psarsky/databases-course/lab1/11-ora-trip-cw-spr.md

 /

 CREATE OR REPLACE TRIGGER tr_log_reservation
+    AFTER INSERT
-AFTER INSERT OR UPDATE ON RESERVATION
+						ON RESERVATION
 						   FOR EACH ROW
 BEGIN
 	-- Wstawienie loga
 	INSERT INTO LOG (RESERVATION_ID, LOG_DATE, STATUS, NO_TICKETS)